dragonnodejs/getting-started/chapter2/README.md

     }
 };
 ```
-- Now we run "npm install", start the app with "npm start" and open the page in the browser "http://localhost/"
+- Now we run "npm install", start the app with "node app.js" and open the page in the browser "http://localhost/"